 falls away, God has tested him, but to the one who bears up under trial and

-him an anointing.
+grows stronger through it, God refines his faith and adds to his anointing.
 Nobody likes hard times, yet they are necessary to confirm our

-Without hardship, all we could do is proclaim our faith, and everyone is quick
+Without hardship, all we can do is proclaim our faith, but the one who struggles

 ability to weed out the disingenuous from the sincere.
 During good times we can

-place if he allows only those who have been tested and endured to the end.
+place if He allows only those who have been tested and endured to the end.

 (8d)